noakishere/cart-315/process/journal.md

 ## Design Journal: Prototyping Stage 4

 Some programming was done for First person controller scripts of the game itself.
 Ready to implement the weapons and some level design for the final prototype next week. :P no further reiterations on the design itself are done until we have something tangible to test in the next few days.

+## Original Game: Final Presentations

+After a few weeks of working on the game idea, and wrestling with Unity.
+We managed to have a dummy scene available in which the fps mechanics, as well as some basic stats and enemy mechanics are present.

+The biggest takeaway of this prototype was to definitely scope as much as possible.
+I believe the initial idea was way too big, and for the time that we had it was almost impossible to have a neat outcome.
+However, now we have a very basic foundation available for future iterations of the game which can be quite handy.

+Biggest challenge: staying away from FPS inspirations and trying newer mechanics.